 Where can I rent a bear canister in winter?

-Bear canisters are available for rent at Valley Visitor Center (open 9 am to 5 pm) and the Hetch Hetchy entrance station, which is open 8 am to 5 pm from November 1 to March 30 (with longer hours the rest of the year).
+Bear canisters are available for rent at Valley Visitor Center (open 9 am to 5 pm) and the Hetch Hetchy entrance station, which is open 8 am to 5 pm.

 Where can I return my rented bear canister?

 If you rent a bear canister from the Valley Visitor Center, we encourage you to return it there between 9 am and 5 pm.
 Otherwise, 24-hour drop bins are available at the Valley Wilderness Center (near the visitor center), Wawona Visitor Center, Big Oak Flat Information Station, and Hetch Hetchy Entrance Station.

 Can I return bear canisters outside the park?